Makalu Base camp Trek

 After breakfast, you will leave on a tour of Kathmandu Valley.
 We will take you to Pashupatinath Temple and Swyambhunath.
 They are ancient and mostly enlisted in UNESCO World Heritage sites—the biggest Buddhist Stupa at Boudhnath.

-It reflects the ancient Nepalese culture.
-It is the highlight of our guided tour.
-On return to your hotel, you will have time to explore local Thamel Street.
-We will have a meeting with your trekking guide to check the equipment.
+It reflects the ancient Nepalese culture and is the highlight of our guided tour.
+On returning to your hotel, you will have time to explore the local Thamel Street.
+We will meet with your trekking guide to check the equipment.

 03